asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 #### BridgeWait()

-Potential new dialplan appliction that puts the channel into a holding bridge that the Bridge application or the Bridge AMI action can move to the real bridge.
+Potential new dialplan application that puts the channel into a holding bridge that the Bridge application or the Bridge AMI action can move to the real bridge.
 This will avoid the need for a masquerade when the Wait application is used.
-The Bridge applicaiton and Bridge AMI action will need to be modified to not use masquerades unconditionally if these channels can be moved from the current bridge they are in.
+The Bridge application and Bridge AMI action will need to be modified not to use masquerades unconditionally if these channels can be moved from the current bridge they are in.

 #### More Stuff